WIC

 • WIC Data Source & Notes

-• Previous: TANF
+• Previous: SNAP

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides Federal grants to States for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.
 To receive services, families must have incomes at or below 185% of poverty; reside in the service area covered by the local agency; and, for WIC only, be nutritionally at risk as determined by a staff nutritionist.